chrisfrank/molecular/README.md

 # Molecular

-The promise of atomic CSS is that you can build complex styles without writing any new CSS, just by chaining tiny CSS utility classes in markup.
-Atomic CSS is quick to build with and scales well, but it makes your markup awfully verbose.

-`Molecular` abstracts your complex CSS class strings into objects that clean up your views and expose a convenient API for making visual tweaks.
+`Molecular` abstracts long atomic CSS strings into reusable, tweakable Ruby objects.
+You get all the benefits of working with atomic CSS, without the ugly markup and verbose API.

-Transform your markup from this...
+Transform your app's views from this...

 ```html
 <a class="f6 link dim ph3 pv2 mb2 dib white bg-black" href="#0">